What is blue hour photography?

 Like the golden hour, the duration of blue hour depends on where in the world you are and how quickly the sun rises and sets there.

-If you’re in the Arctic, the blue hour could last several hours, but if you’re at the equator it will be shorter than anywhere else on earth.
+If you’re in the Arctic, the blue hour could last several hours, but if you’re at the equator it’ll be shorter than anywhere else on earth.

 As a rule of thumb for most places on earth, you can expect the blue hour to for last 20 – 30 minutes.
 So, nothing like an hour!